ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

   (without exported concept maps, the intended public interface would be unavailable except in constrained contexts)

-Of course, it remains to be seen whether either of these styles, or some other one, will be preferred in the long run, but it is worth noting that intentional maps need not be empty.
+It remains to be seen whether either of these styles, or some other one, will be preferred in the long run, but it is worth noting that intentional maps need not be empty.

 We expect a vast majority of concept maps to be of the intentional variety.
 That expectation is strongest where nontrivial concepts are